Essay 18 – The best way to improve public health

 Participating in sports regularly is beneficial for our health but whether more sports centres means a healthier nation is controversial.
 I believe a few more measures along with increasing public sports facilities are required to ensure good health for general people.

 Not everyone can afford gymnasium fees, nor have the time to travel to a park located in a distant part of the city.
-Busy and competitive lifestyle is the primary reason many people do not adopt exercise into their daily routine.
-However, a great percentage of them feel the need to do exercise and have a desire to get involved in outdoor activities.
+A busy and competitive lifestyle is the primary reason many people do not adopt exercise into their daily routine.
+However, a great percentage of them feel the need to exercise and have a desire to get involved in outdoor activities.
 If the government establishes more sports and recreational centres, their participation would be ensured.
 Sports are always engaging and probably easier to get involved than doing exercises in a gymnasium.
 This initiative would encourage more youth to take sports rather than playing video games at home.

 However, establishing more sports centres and maintaining all of them are expensive and it does not guarantee the participation of all community members.
 A government can rather educate people through campaigns which would include the necessity of an active lifestyle and the importance of a balanced diet – another important factor for a healthy life.
-Besides, poverty in many third world countries is deep and parents would not take their children to sports centres when they are starving.
+Besides, poverty in many third-world countries is deep and parents would not take their children to sports centres when they are starving.
 These parents need a way to feed their children and the government should first ensure proper nutrition for all citizens and then invest in recreational activities.

 To conclude, more sports centres are beneficial for people looking for a way to lead an active life but this alone cannot enhance public health.
-Proper food supply for poor and a balanced diet for all should be maintained before taking expensive initiatives.
+Proper food supply for the poor and a balanced diet for all should be maintained before taking expensive initiatives.

 Leave a Reply